 Minimizes Serious Falls

-This indicates the percentage of residents who sustained a fall resulting in serious injury.
+This metric is an indication of the percentage of long-term stay residents who suffered a fall resulting in major injury.
+We use this statistic in computing nursing scores.

 Minimizes Urinary Tract Infections